CENTER FOR FORENSIC AND CLINICAL PSYCHOLOGY OF NEW JERSEY LLC

 NJ 35SI00606700, NY 024764-01, MI 6301019169, PSYPACT

 In addition to her assessment and evaluation work at the Center for Forensic and Clinical Psychology of New Jersey, Dr. Colombino supervises the forensic unit at a local county agency, which provides court-ordered psychological and psychosexual evaluations for juveniles in the criminal justice system.
 Within this role, she has personally completed and supervised hundreds of evaluations.
-Further, Dr. Colombino supervises an outpatient treatment program for youth adjudicated delinquent for engaging in illegal sexual behavior in illegal sexual behavior.
+Further, Dr. Colombino supervises an outpatient treatment program for youth adjudicated delinquent for engaging in illegal sexual behavior.
 In this role, she oversees and supervises a team of psychologists and licensed clinical social workers.
 At the county agency, Dr. Colombino supervises temporary permit psychologists (i.e., postdoctoral psychologists) for their required licensure hours.
 She also coordinates the doctoral externship program and personally supervises doctoral externs and masters level interns.

-For over 14 years, Dr. Colombino has been engaged in research that examines sex offender perpetration patterns and evidence-based sexual violence prevention strategies.
+Since 2008, Dr. Colombino has been engaged in research that examines sex offender perpetration patterns and evidence-based sexual violence prevention strategies.
 She has numerous peer-reviewed publications and has presented her research at national conferences.
 Dr. Colombino has coordinated and managed multiple nationally funded grant research projects in community and correctional settings.
 In addition, Dr. Colombino has held adjunct faculty positions and is regularly invited to guest lecture at local universities on forensic evaluation and juvenile justice issues.
 She regularly attends APA-sponsored trainings that advance her knowledge in forensic psychology, forensic assessment, and treatment with forensic populations.
 Dr. Colombino has also provided continuing education trainings and holds a seat as a committee member on a board that provides APA-sponsorship approval for continuing education programming for psychologists.

 Forensic Psychology Support Team